wikaweo/hiq-technical-test/Fullstack or frontend/README.md

 * In addition to this assignment you should also be prepared to show other projects you developed (if you have any).

 ### If I have any questions ###
-If you have any questions about your assignment you are welcome to contact Kajsa Norell at [kajsa.norell@hiq.se](mailto:kajsa.norell@hiq.se)
+If you have any questions about your assignment you are welcome to contact Anna Eggert at [anna.eggert@hiq.se](mailto:anna.eggert@hiq.se)